pulumi/docs/tour/programs-functions.md

 }
 ```

 The primary JavaScript function ends up calling both 'foo' and 'bar', so both these functions will be analyzed, transformed and included in the 'run time' code as well.
 When 'foo' is transformed it will see that 'quux' is called, so that function will also be processed.
 However, 'ztesch' is never called.
 So it will not be included.

+All functions that are needed for 'run time' execution will then be included in uploaded code included for the Lambda.
+Generally speaking, this code is almost always included as originally written, ensuring that the serialized code behaves as close as possible to the original code definition.
+It is a primary goal of Pulumi that the semantics of the 'run time' code match the semantics of the original program's code.

 ### 'Capturing' values in a JavaScript function.